SaviKhadse/Personal-portfolio/README.md

 Technology Stack: HTML, CSS, JavaScript

+Project setup
+If you do need to set the project up locally yourself, feel free to follow these instructions:

+System Requirements

+An Operating System
+A Web Browser

+git clone git@github.com:SaviKhadse/Personal-portfolio.git
+cd Personal-portfolio

+Executing Project

+To run from CLI:
+open index.html

+To run from IDE:
+open index.html file and run it OR
+Right click and select open in Live Server on index.html file

+Done!

 # Personal-portfolio

-My first frontend project created to practice where I have built this personal portfolio using HTML CSS and JS.
+My master's academic frontend project created to practice HTML, CSS3 and JavaScript.
+This project can run on mobile, Tablet and Laptop perfectly according toscreen width for that media-screen property from CSS has been used.
 I have used so features like animation, hover on, media query etc.

 <img width="1406" alt="image" src="https://user-images.githubusercontent.com/108047252/217473785-2e5b965e-6d80-44bb-a5e0-a61380ac03e3.png">